How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Similar to Viki, AsianCrush is another Asian media hub, but with a bit more variety in terms of genre and content.

-With a Premium plan, you can avoid ads and get exclusive content that’s otherwise unavailable to standard users.
+That said, with a Premium plan, you can avoid ads and get exclusive content that’s otherwise unavailable to standard users.

-And similar to Viki, AsianCrush is available as an app for Android and iOS.
+Again like Viki, AsianCrush is available as an app for Android and iOS.

-While perhaps not the most entertaining channel available online, watching the Japanese QVC shopping network can certainly prove useful for study.
+While perhaps not the most entertaining channel available online, the Japanese QVC shopping network can certainly prove useful for study.

 And hey, maybe you’re a fan of Japanese decor and accessories!

-The variety of products for sale will introduce you to an extensive vocabulary of descriptive words, and the slower editing pace, as opposed to conventional programming, is perfect for following along.
+The variety of products for sale will introduce you to an extensive vocabulary of descriptive words, and the slower editing pace (as opposed to conventional programming) is perfect for following along.

-Using a VPN, you can access Nippon TV’s On Demand free site, which has an assortment of recently aired shows, including the latest dramas and geinojin specials.
+Using a VPN, you can access Nippon TV’s On Demand free site, which has an assortment of recently aired shows including the latest dramas and geinojin specials.

 While the original site is fully formatted in Japanese, Nippon TV also has an English-language website that displays its program catalog.